Scola moves into No. 2 spot on World Cup scoring list

 He’s moving up.

-Scola climbed into the No. 2 spot on FIBA’s all-time World Cup scoring list on Monday, his 23 points and 10 rebounds helping Argentina hold off Nigeria 94-81 in a Group B game at Wuhan, China, to clinch a berth in the second round.
+Scola climbed into the No. 2 spot on FIBA’s all-time World Cup scoring list on Monday, his 23 points helping Argentina hold off Nigeria 94-81 in a Group B game at Wuhan, China, to clinch a berth in the second round.

-Scola — whose five World Cup appearances are tied for the most by any player — finished with 23 points and 10 rebounds for Argentina (2-0).
+Scola — whose five World Cup appearances are tied for the most by any player — also had 10 rebounds for Argentina (2-0).
 He’s up to 611 points in his World Cup career, passing Australia’s Andrew Gaze’s total of 594, and is now second only to Brazilian scoring great Oscar Schmidt’s 906 points in the tournament.

 “As I have said before, this is more than a game to me,” Scola said.
 “I love representing my country.”